Why Small Businesses Should Consider Outsourcing Human Resources

 Cost is usually a main factor for small businesses considering an outsourced HR solution.
-There's a common misconception that HR services are synonymous with unaffordability.
-First, consider what the costs may look like: depending on the service you're interested in, you can expect to pay either a percentage cost or fixed fee.
+There's a common misconception that outsourced HR services are synonymous with unaffordability.
+First, consider what the costs may look like: depending on the service you're interested in, you can expect to pay either a percentage cost or a fixed fee.
 You may also consider narrowing your choices to providers that can tailor its services and products to your organization's needs.

-When considering cost, remember that HR matters are unavoidable parts of doing business: you must comply with applicable laws and regulations, you have to pay employees in accordance with applicable laws and regulations, time and attendance tracking must be accurate, and so on.
+When considering cost, remember that HR matters are unavoidable parts of doing business: you must comply with applicable laws and regulations, you must pay employees in accordance with applicable laws and regulations, time and attendance tracking must be accurate, and so on.
 Whether you take on the work yourself, hire an employee, or use a third party to help, costs are inevitable.
 A DIY approach can be time-consuming, quickly lead to your other work falling by the wayside and leave your business vulnerable to non-compliance.
-Bringing on someone in-house to handle administrative HR matters means absorbing the ongoing costs associated with additional headcount (salary, benefits, training and ramp-up time, etc).
+Bringing on someone in-house to handle administrative HR matters means absorbing the ongoing costs associated with additional headcount (salary, benefits, training and ramp-up time, etc.).
 They may also become overwhelmed with the volume of responsibilities that often comes with the job.
 An investment in expert HR and payroll services and technology, on the other hand, can mean having dedicated resources that can streamline business functions for your staff, and may allow you and your team to focus on more impactful areas of the business.

-Benefits of outsourcing HR services for small businesses
+Benefits of Outsourcing HR Services for Small Businesses

-- Ongoing updates of local, state, and federal laws and regulatory changes
+- Ongoing updates of local, state, and federal laws and regulatory changes.

-- Cost-saving programs that address high turnover and low employee morale (i.e., training, proper hiring techniques, employee assistance programs, etc.)
+- Cost-saving programs that address high turnover and low employee morale (i.e., training, proper hiring techniques, employee assistance programs, etc.).

-- Expanded product knowledge of HR-related products and services (i.e., 401(k), health and benefits, FSA, and more)
+- Expanded product knowledge of HR-related products and services (i.e., 401(k), health and benefits, FSA, and more).

 Another benefit that small businesses may not realize about HR outsourcing is that it enables companies with minimal resources to use cutting-edge technology that could otherwise be costly to maintain on their own.
-With an outside expert running some of the functions, businesses can enjoy the rewards of newer and more innovative HR systems without having to purchase this technology on their own.
+With outside support running some of the functions, businesses can enjoy the rewards of newer and more innovative HR systems without having to purchase this technology on their own.

 Running a business today means managing mounting labor and employment laws and regulations, demands from staff, and team members who are stretched thin.
 That's why HR outsourcing may be a great investment for your business this year.
 Help your business meet larger and more pressing long-term goals with access to scalable and cost-effective HR services and support.